Pitt-IshiharaLab/lab-handbook/README.md

 This handbook was inspired by many others including [Aly](https://github.com/alylab/labmanual),  [Lowe-Power](https://github.com/lowepowerlab/lab_handbook) labs.
 It is meant to be continuously updated with input from lab members and others.
 If you have ideas on contents to add, items to clarify, please talk to me (Keisuke, PI).

-This lab handbook is licensed under a [Creative Commons Attribution - NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+This lab handbook is licensed under [CC BY-NC 4.0 Deed](https://creativecommons.org/licenses/by-nc/4.0/).
 If you’re a PI or a trainee in a different lab and want to write your own lab handbook, feel free to take inspiration from this one (and cite us!).

 # 2. Vision, Mission, and Values